(Updated 6 March 2020)

-This safety alert is an update to an alert originally published on 31 August 2017.
+This safety alert is an update to an alert originally published in August 2017 and updated in June 2019.

-Following this incident, WorkSafe conducted visits to early childhood education and care services, and observed a number of windows and doors with glass panels or inserts that may be a safety risk.
+Following the incident, WorkSafe conducted visits to early childhood education and care services, and observed a number of windows and doors with glass panels or inserts that may be a safety risk.

 Recommended ways to control risks

-The Australian Standard (AS 1288-2006 Glass in buildings – Selection and installation) sets out the procedures to select and install glass in buildings subject to wind loading, human impact and special applications such as overhead glazing, balustrades and glass assemblies.
+The Australian Standard AS 1288-2006 (Glass in buildings – Selection and installation) sets out procedures to select and install glass in buildings subject to factors such as wind and human impact.

 - replace or protect glass from impact in medium or high impact zones if it does not have a legible and permanent marking that identifies it as safety glass

-- fit safety glass or thicker annealed glass in areas of a building which are prone to human impact.
-The likelihood of a person receiving cutting or piercing injuries will be minimised by the increased thickness or characteristics of the glass
+- fit safety glass or thicker annealed glass in areas of a building which are prone to human impact

-- ensure people know where glass is located by making it as visible as possible.
-For example, use stiles, bars or by making the glass opaque
+- ensure people know where glass is located by making it as visible as possible, for example, by using stiles, translucent strips or bars, or by making the glass opaque

 - if glass in a door or side panel is not obvious, mark it to be visible